 learning experiences, and also am involved in several professional

-organizations wherein I provide service to the field.
+organizations wherein I provide service to the field and community.
 One of the most rewarding

 parts of my position is the opportunity to collaborate with our community